croner-i-web/progression-framework/frameworks/engineering/quality.md

     content:
       - level: 1
         criteria:
-        - "Provides regular status updates to their squad and discipline"
+        - "Provides regular status updates to their team and discipline"
         - "Points out improvements in test scenario reviews"
+        - "Contributes in three Amigos"
         - "Seeks guidance from other testers, rather than answers"
         - "Accepts feedback graciously"
       - level: 2
         criteria:
-        - "Proactively communicates to their squad and discipline with what they are working on, why, how it's going and when they need help"
+        - "Proactively communicates to their team and discipline with what they are working on, why they are doing it, how it's going and when they need help"
+        - "Transparent about mistakes they've made"
         - "Accepts feedback graciously and looks to action feedback"
         - "Gives feedback to peers when asked"
-        - Communicates clearly to other disciplines and within squad with little need for clarification
+        - Communicates clearly to other disciplines and within team with little need for clarification
+        - "Can successfully get buy-in for their proposals, from their team"
       - level: 3
         criteria:
-          - "Transparent about mistakes they've made, early"
+          - "Transparent about mistakes they've made, early informs the people"
           - "Proactively gives timely actionable feedback to peers"
           - "Proactively seeks feedback from the people around them"
           - "Considers the opinions of others before defending their own"